kierate/mantis-project-search/README.md

 Categories
 ----------

 If you are reading this then you most likely have a large number projects in your Mantis installation.
 Searching them makes things easier but you can also create "categories" i.e. top level groupings for multiple projects.
+Combined with some CSS styling this makes distinguishing between similar projects in different categories much simpler.

 #### Enabling categories